 13.1.
 Accuracy - overall

 The Statistical Business Register (BJS) supported by the National Official Business Register (REGON) is the source for maintaining the frame of PRODCOM survey.
 Basically, more units are obliged to participate in the survey than required by PRODCOM.
 Units to be included in the survey are generated by a cut-off threshold (10 or more persons employed; exception - manufacturers of pellets and briquettes, of pressed and agglomerated wood and vegetable waste and scrap are required to respond even if they employ less than 10 persons) and have their principal or secondary activity classified to sections B or C of NACE Rev.2, or to class 38.32.
 In addition, important manufacturers of industrial products listed in PRODPOL and having registered activities outside B and C sections are also required to participate in the survey.
 Unit non-response has obviously negative impact on accuracy of survey data and results in lower totals.
 Major sources of errors in submitted data are: incorrect classification of products, volume data in wrong unit of measurement and various incidental errors, like typing errors.
-It should also be mentioned that not all reporting units keep records of production volume in measurement unit required by PRODCOM; if volume data are not available, reporters put zero or leave the related field blank or try to estimate the volume - and the estimation may be or may not be reliable.
-In order to improve accuracy, submitted data are automatically checked by built-in procedures of digital questionnaire and data processing software and are reviewed by experts.
+It should also be kept in mind that not all reporting units have records of production volume in measurement unit required by PRODCOM; if required volume data are not available, reporters put zero or leave the related field blank or try to estimate the volume - and the estimation may be or may not be reliable.
+In order to improve accuracy, submitted data are automatically checked by built-in procedures of digital questionnaire and data processing software and are also reviewed by experts.
 Missing data of reporters considered to have significant impact on totals are imputed, if reliable data for the imputation exist.

 13.2.
 Sampling error